Spectral Graph Filtering for Modality-Specific Representation Learning: Analysis

 \end{lemma} Lemma \ref{lem:concentration} proves that the eigenvectors of the Laplacian matrices, excluding those that are associated only with the shared variable $\theta$, are almost orthogonal.
-The lemma is the main building block for the proof of our convergence guarantee derived for Alg. \ref{alg:description}.
+The lemma is the main building block for the proof of our convergence guarantee derived for Algorithm~\ref{alg:description}.
 For simplicity, in our proof, we set the filter $H(L^A)$ to be a threshold function with parameter $\tau$ as defined in Eq. \eqref{eq:threshold_filter}.
-Given a matrix $V^A$ of size $n \times K_{A}$ whose columns consist of the eigenvalues of $L^A$ with eigenvalue smaller than $\tau$, the filter matrix $H(L^A)$ is equal to the following projection matrix, which we denote by $Q^A=I - V^A(V^A)^T$.
-In addition, for the analysis we make one modification to Alg. \ref{alg:description}.
-In step 4 of the algorithm, we apply a low pass filter to $P^B$ and attain $P^B_\tau$ given by
+Given a matrix $V^A$ of size $n\times K_{A}$ whose columns consist of the eigenvectors of $L^A$ with eigenvalues smaller than $\tau$, the filter matrix $H(L^A)$ is equal to the following projection matrix, which we denote by $ Q^A=I-V^A (V^A)^T$.
+In addition, for the analysis, we make one modification to Algorithm~\ref{alg:description}.
+In step 4 of the algorithm, we apply a low-pass filter to $P^B$ and attain $P^B_\tau$ given by

-Thus, the operator computed in step 4 of the algorithm is equal to $ \tilde P_A = Q^A P^B_\tau Q^A. $ We denote by $K_B$ the number of eigenvectors in $L_B$ whose eigenvalue is smaller than $\tau$, and by $K = \max(K_A,K_B)$.
+Thus, the operator computed in step 4 of the algorithm is equal to $ \tilde P_A = Q^A P^B_\tau Q^A. $ We denote by $K_B$ the number of eigenvectors in $L_B$ whose eigenvalue is smaller than $\tau$, and by $K = \max(K_A, K_B)$.
 Let $\eta_{1,0}^B$ be the first eigenvalue whose corresponding eigenfunction is associated with a differential variable.
 We assume that the chosen threshold is sufficiently large such that $\tau > \eta_{1,0}^B$.
 The following theorem gives the convergence rate of the leading differential vector $\delta^B$ to the eigenfunction $f_1^{(2)}$ of $\M_2$.

 \begin{theorem} Let $X^A, X^B$ be two sets of $n$ points sampled uniformly at random from the product manifold $\M_A = \M_1 \times \M_3, \M_B = \M_2 \times \M_3$ respectively.
 Let